oneapi-src/oneAPI-tab/cross-tab/README.rst

 - Unified Runtime

-  Adobe only uses native runtime on each platform: Metal or Direct X
+  - Adobe only uses native runtime on each platform: Metal or Direct X

-  Need Vulcan back end support – requires more image processing, which is missing from oneAPI – prefers to write in oneAPI in C++ vs GLSL/etc. Needs texture support, image basic support, access to how a texture is stored (linearly or swizzled, 3D texture or a view on that with two images, etc)
+  - Need Vulcan back end support – requires more image processing, which is missing from oneAPI – prefers to write in oneAPI in C++ vs GLSL/etc. Needs texture support, image basic support, access to how a texture is stored (linearly or swizzled, 3D texture or a view on that with two images, etc)

-  Working on imaging support for oneAPI.
+  - Working on imaging support for oneAPI.

-  AR: Zack to connect with Ilya on image support
+  - AR: Zack to connect with Ilya on image support

 – Does Level Zero support OpenCL?

-  Level Zero is low level to support GPU and devices, (lower level than OpenCL).
+  - Level Zero is low level to support GPU and devices, (lower level than OpenCL).
 OpenCL is a true citizen (tom deakin)

 – We are doing a lot of work in SYCL and NVIDIA Backend.
-Very interested in level zero – looked at level zero but it was so low level compared to CUDA and Hip; Need something higher level to implement the sycl support and support other platforms above CUDA and HIP – need other ways to do that; if you think in terms of SYCL – how would they do that with multiple streams in cuda and or multiple queues.
+Very interested in level zero – looked at level zero but it was so low level compared to CUDA and Hip; Need something higher level to implement the sycl support and support other platforms above CUDA and HIP – need other ways to do that; if you think in terms of SYCL.
+How would they do that with multiple streams in cuda and or multiple queues.
 A lot of conversations to have a unified RT for other platforms.

-  This is a .1 spec, would like to get additional engagement for others; in terms of a timeline, is there something we could share?
+  - This is a .1 spec, would like to get additional engagement for others; in terms of a timeline, is there something we could share?
     We need to put the draft on the github – we have the AR to put that up.
 We do intend to have an easy migration path – for other hw.
 Clean up and standardize in the PI layer – we welcome your feedback as we define.
 On the right track w/ the unified RT; one of the nice things through the adaptors is the ability to expose the extensions and expose the native platform experiences – if you need access for CUDA and low-level interfaces or APIs, you could be able to choose

 - SYCL for CUDA or for HIP – is the backend to call cublas directly – very important feature that they need – they are happy to